Julie Palakovich Carr: Rockville City Council

 In November 2013, at the age of 29, she became the youngest woman ever elected to the Rockville City Council.
 She was re-elected in 2015 and served until early 2019.
 She was council liaison to the Animal Matters Board, Environment Commission, Human Rights Commission, and Traffic and Transportation Commission.
 During her two terms, Palakovich Carr sponsored successful legislation to make Rockville a sanctuary city, ban smoking in outdoor dining areas, strengthen the city's animal cruelty laws, and create a water conservation program for seniors and low-income families.

-In 2016, she was recognized as a Leading Woman by the Annapolis Daily Record for her community involvement and professional accomplishments.